 The sedimentation rate (phytoplankton only) should be small for streams and much larger for lakes;

-The Critical Force (FCrit) (periphyton and macrophytes only) for scour is quite important for periphyton; and
+The Critical Force (FCrit. for periphyton and macrophytes only) for scour is quite important for periphyton; and

 Salinity effects are only relevant if “salinity” is included within the simulation in which case photosynthesis and mortality may be affected.